316-Ministry/bible-and-doctrine-explorer/README.md

 # Bible Books & Divisions Explorer

-An interactive single-page site designed to help with easy exploration of the books of the Bible, including canonical and apocryphal texts, as well as a section on Christian sacraments.
+An interactive site designed to help with easy exploration of the books of the Bible, including canonical and apocryphal texts, as well as to engage with other related topics.
 This project serves as an educational tool and should not in any way be considered as a definitive statement on behalf of any denomination, organization or institution.

 ## Features